-(3) Identify in paragraph (c)(1)(iii) of the clause the applicable attachment number, when DoD item unique identification or a DoD recognized unique identification equivalent is required in accordance with (a)(3)(i) through (v).
+(3) Identify in paragraph (c)(1)(iii) of the clause the applicable attachment number, when DoD item unique identification or a DoD recognized unique identification equivalent is required in accordance with 211.274-2 (a)(3)(i) through (v).

-(b) Use the clause at , Reporting of Government-Furnished Property, in solicitations and contracts that contain the clause at FAR 52.245-1, Government
+(b) Use the clause at 252.211-7007 , Reporting of Government-Furnished Property, in solicitations and contracts that contain the clause at FAR 52.245-1, Government Property.

-Property.

-(c) Use the clause at , Use of Government-Assigned Serial Numbers, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, that—
+(c) Use the clause at 252.211-7008 , Use of Government-Assigned Serial Numbers, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, that—

-(1) Contain the clause at , Item Unique Identification and Valuation; and
+(1) Contain the clause at 252.211-7003 , Item Unique Identification and Valuation; and